tttmmmyyyy/fixlang/Std.md

 ### `get_first : Array a -> Option a`

-Get the first element of an array.
+Gets the first element of an array.
 Returns none if the array is empty.

 ### `get_last : Array a -> Option a`

-Get the last element of an array.
+Gets the last element of an array.
 Returns none if the array is empty.

 ### `get_size : Std::Array a -> Std::I64`